 (Managing the Default Gateway) so that the DNS Resolver can maintain

 Scaling to Large Numbers of WAN Interfaces¶

-There are numerous pfSense users deploying 6-12 Internet connections on a single installation.
-One pfSense user has 10 DSL lines because in his country it is significantly cheaper to get ten 256 Kb connections than it is one 2.5 Mb connection.
-That customer uses pfSense to load balance a large number of internal machines out 10 different connections.
+There are numerous users of pfSense® software deploying 6-12 Internet connections on a single installation.
+One user has 10 DSL lines because in his country it is significantly cheaper to get ten 256 Kb connections than it is one 2.5 Mb connection.
+That customer load balances a large number of internal machines out 10 different connections.
 For more information on this scale of deployment, see Multi-WAN on a Stick later in this chapter.